Are Germans Rude? Killing the Stereotypes

 German is one of the hardest languages in the world

 Since I've also learned other “hardest languages” in the world, like Hungarian and Japanese, I will discuss this ridiculous concept another time soon.
 But first, I can confirm that German itself isn't particularly inherently harder than many other languages in the world.
 It all depends on the learner and his/her attitude.

 Expats I met who had been living in Germany for a long time would complain about how German is too hard to speak, and I could see very clearly and told them very frankly that this complaint and devotion to believing in it was what was actually holding them back from speaking it.

 I was attempting the exact same language as they were – the main difference I see is that they simply focus on the negative and look for more reasons to prevent them from speaking it.
 An optimistic approach can dramatically change their potential to make progress.
 What helps me to get through languages quicker is not some magic part of my brain that has sprouted up in recent years to turn me into a language-guru–it's actually the ability to focus on the positive and have new information about the language help me to progress rather than hinder me.

 But simply telling someone “Chin up!
 It's not that bad!” is not enough, since there are aspects to the language that can seem intimidating at first, especially if its your first foreign language and if its explained to you in traditional dull academic ways.

-Because of this I will be writing in great detail about Why German isn’t as hard as you think and will take all the “hardest” aspects of the language and attempt to explain them in such a way as to turn some pessimists into optimists and help struggling learners dramatically improve their progress by attacking what I feel is the route of the problem for a lot of them: the wrong attitude that German is hard.
+Because of this I will be writing in great detail about Why German isn't as hard as you think and will take all the “hardest” aspects of the language and attempt to explain them in such a way as to turn some pessimists into optimists and help struggling learners dramatically improve their progress by attacking what I feel is the root of the problem for a lot of them: the wrong attitude that German is hard.